Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Method

-\paragraph{Acquiring coarse representations.} To estimate MI between the high-level representations of hidden state blocks, $G_\mathcal{S}$, we need to find a mapping from $G_\mathcal{S}$ to the discrete codes.
-The size of target layer-token indices $\mathcal{S}$ and its corresponding activation outputs $G$ may vary depending on the analysis.
+\paragraph{Acquiring coarse representations.} To estimate MI between the high-level representations of hidden state blocks, $G_\mathcal{S}$, we need to find a mapping from $G_\mathcal{S}$ to the discrete codes, as depicted in Step 1 of Fig.~\ref{fig:pipeline}.
+The size of target index set $\mathcal{S}$ and its corresponding activation outputs $G$ may vary depending on the analysis.
 For instance, when examining all block outputs across the prefix tokens, $\mathcal{S}$ spans every layer and grows with the prefix length $T$.
-Since neural networks are good at learning representations, we employ an encoder-decoder neural network architecture: the encoder maps the potentially long and variable-sized $G$ into a compact representation, and the decoder aims at recovering $G$ from it.
+Since neural networks are effective at learning representations, we employ an encoder-decoder neural network architecture: the encoder maps the potentially long and variable-sized $G_\mathcal{S}$ to a compact representation, and the decoder aims to recover $G_\mathcal{S}$ from it.
 Leveraging the effectiveness in handling variable-length inputs and learning rich representations \citep{lin_survey_2021}, we adopt transformer-based encoder and decoder models.
-Specifically, we employ Vector-Quantized Variational Autoencoders ($\vqvae$s; \citealt{vqvae}) framework. $\vqvae$ is a framework consisting of an encoder-decoder network with a trainable embedding codebook between them to discretize the encoder's output.
-Its training objective consists of a reconstruction loss between the decoder’s output and the input signal, supplemented with auxiliary terms that encourage effective utilization and learning of the codebook embeddings.
-Overall, a $\vqvae$ acts as a quantizer that extracts compact representations of the input by mapping to a codebook index.
-In addition to the vanilla $\vqvae$'s training objective, we introduce a cosine similarity loss across codebook embeddings to encourage representations assigned to different codes to diverge so that they are not only compact but also discriminative.\footnote{In short, our $\vqvae$ setting with the additional cosine loss combines the regularizing and contrastive approaches for representation learning, e.g., \citep{pmlr-v119-chen20j,gao-etal-2021-simcse}} This enables embeddings to spread out in the latent space and ensures that codes capture distinct features of the data making them informative and discriminative.
-We refer reader to $\apndx$~\ref{apndx:vqvae} for the details of the implementation.
+Specifically, we employ Vector-Quantized Variational Autoencoder ($\vqvae$s; \citealt{vqvae}). $\vqvae$ is a framework consisting of an encoder-decoder network with a trainable embedding codebook between them to discretize the encoder's output.